KDE/kalendar/README.md

 ## Get it

-Kalendar is available in the Arch AUR, Fedora and with openSUSE tumbleweed using the following two OBS repositories: https://build.opensuse.org/project/show/home:KaratekHD:kirigami and https://build.opensuse.org/project/show/home:andresbs:plasma-mobile
+Kalendar is available in the Arch AUR, in Fedora, and in openSUSE Tumbleweed using the following two OBS repositories: https://build.opensuse.org/project/show/home:KaratekHD:kirigami and https://build.opensuse.org/project/show/home:andresbs:plasma-mobile